rito2k/MTR/README.md

 ## FAQ

-* Question: Can I use this tool to operate in batches on multiple MTR devices at the same time?
+* **Question**: Can I use this tool to operate in batches on multiple MTR devices at the same time?

-  Answer: No, this script is intended as a backup tool to operate on single MTR devices as of now.
+  **Answer**: No, this script is intended as a backup tool to operate on single MTR devices as of now.

 ## License